Wildlander-mod/Support/Docs/Patchers.md

 Open the folder where you installed Ultimate Skyrim and run ModOrganizer.exe.

+Install the Resources and enable like you would a new mod.

 [Click the “Modify Executables” button](https://i.imgur.com/urDHApv.jpg), enter “DynDOLOD” as the Title, and then click the ellipses next to the “Binary” field.

 Navigate to where you placed the DynDOLOD files, select DynDOLOD.exe,  and then click “Add/Modify” to finalize the executable.
 Your button may show “Add” or "Modify” - either is fine.

 Click [here for a video tutorial on running DynDOLOD](https://youtu.be/thfOQIdW0Cg?t=1130) that was created for older versions of Ultimate Skyrim.
-The information is still generally correct and any slight differences are not a problem, except that you should not disable DynDOLOD.esp as the video instructs, Instead you should siable the entire mod on the left side.
+The information is still generally correct and any slight differences are not a problem, except that you should not disable DynDOLOD.esp as the video instructs, Instead you should ##DISABLE## the entire mod on the left side.
 Close the video once DynDOLOD installation is complete.
 Do not continue past DynDOLOD installation.